-Bungalow 2,000 square feet
+Bungalow 1,500 square feet

-1 1 / 2 Storey 2,500 square feet
+1 1⁄2 Storey 2,000 square feet

-Two-Storey 3,000 square feet
+Two-Storey 2,400 square feet

 All areas are measured to the outside exterior wall of the building.
 Houses are to have a consistency of mass and volume within the streetscape.
 As such, house widths and sizes must relate proportionately and logically to the lot width and neighbouring houses.
-The house width at the front elevation must fill the building pocket on Lots 54-64 of Block 1.

 A maximum square footage may be enforced to ensure a complementary streetscape.
-House sizes will be evaluated in relationship to adjacent homes on a case-by-case basis.
+House sizes will be evaluated in relationship to adjacent homes, and variances may be provided on a case-by-case basis.
+The garage may be offset to maximize to the pocket as required.